ojipadeson/Word-Embedding-SST/README.md

 python preprocess.py
 ```

+If you encounter any trouble, [here](./data/README.md) may have some details.

 This will use the saved word map to interpret your ```test.tsv``` to tokens.

 For testing and getting predictions, simply run: